smguilia/overview-1/services_region.md

 ## Infrastructure
 {: #iaas-service-infra}

 Infrastructure services are available to be deployed in data centers.
-Each column header that ends with a number represents a data center or multi-zone region (MZR).
+Each column header that ends with a number represents a data center or [multizone region (MZR)](#x9774820){: term}.
 Columns marked (MZR) represent a location where resources are automatically deployed and managed across several data centers.

 ### Americas
 {: #iaas-service-americas}

 The following infrastructure resources are available in North and South America.
-Match the resource row with the column representing the data center or multi-zone region.
+Match the resource row with the column representing the data center or multizone region.
 A check mark indicates the resource is available in that location.
-The Dallas (MZR) and Washington DC (MZR) columns represent multi-zone regions where deployment is managed automatically across several data centers.
+The Dallas (MZR) and Washington DC (MZR) columns represent multizone regions where deployment is managed automatically across several data centers.

 | Service | Montreal 01 | Toronto 01 |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|